andrewmo2014/cs171-hw-moran-andrew/hw3/5_design.md

     -
 - Anthropologists:
     - Which age group is associated most with a particular issue.
-    - How prioirity of issues change over time
+    - How priority of issues change over time

 - Local Community Leaders
     - Most popular issues
-    - Breakdown of ages for a for a particlaur issue
+    - Breakdown of ages for a for a particular issue

 Visualization tasks:
 - Selection of particular time intervals (accomplished through brushing)
 - Displaying distribution of priorities and/or ages
+- Comparison with average votes per day/ per priority.

 ## Part 2: Sketching